-- Progress Report(s).
+Progress Report(s).
 The recipient must submit a progress report to HRSA on a semi-annual basis.
 The first progress report is due 6 months after the period of performance start date.
 A final report is due within 90 days after the period of performance ends.
-The final report collects - information relevant to program-specific goals and progress on strategies; - performance measurement data; - impact of the overall project; - the degree to which the recipient achieved the mission, goal and objectives outlined in the program; - recipient accomplishments; - barriers encountered; and - responses to summary questions regarding the recipient's overall experiences during the 1-year project period.
+The final report collects

+- information relevant to program-specific goals and progress on strategies. - performance measurement data. - impact of the overall project; the degree to which the recipient achieved the mission, goal and objectives outlined in the program. - recipient accomplishments. - barriers encountered; and - responses to summary questions regarding the recipient's overall experiences during the 1-year project period.
 Recipients will be expected to provide end-of-the-period of performance outcome data and demonstrate the impact of the project's activity.
-Further information will be provided in the award notice. - 2) Federal Financial Report (FFR) You must submit the FFR to HRSA 90 days after the end of the period of performance.
+Additional information will be provided in the award notice.